maid-zone/sc.maid.zone/README.md

 # sc.maid.zone
 Slightly modified version of [soundcloak](https://github.com/maid-zone/soundcloak), mainly with UI changes.
-We also have proxying of images and restream enabled
+We have all the features (image, stream proxying, restream) enabled